 So for real facts, I spoke with Kenneth Daniels of AFEX Fire Suppression Systems.
-AFEX call themselves the heavy equipment experts because that it is all they service, heavy equipment.
-AFEX is in most major mines in the world, have CAT® endorsed products and have their systems engineered into some John Deere® products.
-Without giving me the AFEX sales pitch, he explained why I had heard the complaints I have heard in the past-
+AFEX call themselves the heavy equipment experts because that's all they service, heavy equipment.
+AFEX is in most major mines in the world, have CAT® endorsed products, and their systems are engineered into some John Deere® products.
+Without giving me the AFEX sales pitch, he explained why I had heard complaints about fire suppression systems in the past.

-Price- A sufficiently sized and installed system depends on the size, horsepower and hydraulics of the machine.
+A sufficiently sized and installed fire suppression system depends on the size, horsepower, and hydraulics of the machine.
 The more of each, the larger the system.
-This is not a one size fits all industry.
+This is not a one-size-fits-all industry.
 Stationary, not just mobile equipment can also catch fire.
 While the machine loss may be an issue, the building it is inside, the mulch pile it is next to, and the landfill that is on, can be the greater issue that can cost you your business.
-Think about what equipment is the most critical to your business and what would happen if it caught fire and what would be the collateral damage associated with it.
-It is possible that your insurance rates can be reduced with this type of protection.
+Think about what equipment is the most critical to your business and what would happen if it caught fire.
+What would be the collateral damage associated with it?
+It is possible that your insurance rates can be reduced with this type of protection?
 Check with your carrier.

-They Leak- Some systems are pressurized, which means the tanks contain both the propellant and the agent, like the fire extinguisher that hangs on the wall in your office.
+Some systems are pressurized, which means the tanks contain both the propellant and the agent, like the fire extinguisher that hangs on the wall in your office.
 Over time they have the possibility for pressure to leak out because of the significant vibrations these machines have, which can keep the system from discharging fully or at all.
 This is a maintenance item that needs to be monitored on a daily basis.
 Concerned?
 Look at a differently designed side cartridge operated system that uses a sealed, pressurized nitrogen cylinders separate from the agent tanks so that leaking won't be an issue.
-Get a more detailed description from your Fire Suppression Supply Company.
+Get a more detailed description from your fire suppression supply company.

-• Size, the amount of agent required, is determined by the size of the machine, the horsepower and hydraulic system size and pressures.
+- The amount of agent required, is determined by the size of the machine, the horsepower, and hydraulic system size and pressures.
 Dealer installs engineered routing of steel tubing or hydraulic hoses, sensors and spray nozzles and storage tanks.
 Agent storage tanks are installed in an area with enough space and away from potential damage.
 Space for these tanks can be an issue.

-• With all the electronics and hybrid machines today, “Liquid Only” is not a good option in most cases.
-Dry chemical will cover class A, B and C fires.
-Combustables, Fuel and Electrical respectively.
+- With all the electronics and hybrid machines today, “liquid only” is not a good option in most cases.
+Dry chemical will cover Class A (combustibles), Class B (fuel), and Class C (electrical) fires.
 Dual systems are possible also and perform to the strengths of each agent.